 them down.
 Only write the things down that you absolutely want.
 You should get a warm bubbly feeling just thinking about these things.

-By the time you get through daydreaming, you both should have a good understanding of what kind of wedding experience you both want.
-Now, you just have to figure out how you are going to pay for it.
+By the time you get through daydreaming, you both should understand what kind of wedding experience you both want.
+Now, you just have to figure out how you will pay for it.

 Daydreaming is lovely, isn’t it?
 There is only so much you can do with daydreaming, though.
 At the end of the day, you will need money to bring those dreams to reality.
-Having a fixed budget is a great way to set yourself up for the wedding of your dream.
+So having a fixed budget is a great way to set yourself up for your dream wedding success.

-There are literally tons of information online for budgeting for your wedding, enough for you to get lost in.
+There is tons of information online for budgeting for your wedding, enough for you to get lost.
 So, I am going to keep it very simple here.

 When my wife and I got married, we had an incredibly fun wedding on top of a mountain overlooking the city.
 We spent a pretty penny, but we didn’t go over our budget.
 And we had everything paid off by our wedding date.